-The UK remittance (money transfer) market is regulated by the Financial Conduct Authority (FCA) under the Payment Services Directive 2009, and by HMRC under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR2017) and associated subsequent guidance.
+The UK remittance (money transfer) market is regulated by the Financial Conduct Authority (FCA) under the Payment Services Regulations 2017, and by HMRC under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR2017) and associated subsequent guidance.

 The Financial Conduct Authority has a two-tier regulatory structure for payment institutions under the PSD:

 - Small Payment Institution (SPI)